vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/105155b6-ddb2-4885-aa63-7e07f1468315" width="300" height="200"/>
     </td>
     <td>
-      Using our HiWonder kit as the base, we designed and cut a completely new, smaller chassis with personalized mounting holes for all components.
       <ul>
+      <li>Using our HiWonder kit as the base, we designed and cut a completely new, smaller chassis with personalized mounting holes for all components.</li>
       <li>The two-motor system was replaced by a single motor on one wheel.</li>
       <li>New housing pieces were created.</li>
       <li>The two-level structure was removed to provide better airflow and accessibility for the Raspberry Pi.</li>